 I. Initial Meeting with Faculty Supervisor

 A student must obtain the written approval of the faculty supervisor to enroll in an externship.
-Before the initial meeting with the faculty supervisor, the student must review the Baylor Law School Externship Manual.
+Before the initial meeting with the faculty supervisor, the student must review the Baylor Law Externship Manual.
 The objective of the initial meeting is to obtain the approval of the faculty supervisor and to facilitate a discussion and exchange of information about the objective and guidelines of the externship experience.

 The student must have frequent contact with the supervising attorney and receive regular direction and evaluation of his or her work.

 III.
 Additional Meetings with Faculty Supervisor